hallowelt/mwstake-mediawiki-component-processmanager/README.md

 # Process Manager

 This library allows you to create async background processes, that can be accessed later from anywhere, to check the progress and retrieve output.
+When you start the process it will be enqueue, and wait for the processRunner to execute it.

 # Usage